jentrialgo/jentrialgo.github.io/content/2021-09-28-using-pelican-as-blogging-platform-github.md

 example `about` post above), add and commit the file and (after testing locally if you want), push the files to the remote directory.
 After the GitHub action has finished you should be able to see your new post in your GitHub page.

+If you don't see it, check your GitHub actions page, where you can find errors that are generated after each push.